Naved861/TD/TD Submission.md

 ### **Part 1: Prompt Engineering for Mass Personalization**

-[cite\_start]Here are two AI prompts designed to generate personalized outbound emails using the AIDCA model for specific B2B decision-makers[cite: 20].
+Here are two AI prompts designed to generate personalized outbound emails using the AIDCA model for specific B2B decision-makers.

 #### **Prompt 1: Targeting a CTO of a D2C Brand**